Iberdrola sells 49% stake in Baltic Eagle wind farm to Abu Dhabi's Masdar

-Iberdrola said that the deal pegged the total value of the so-called Baltic Eagle project, which is set to have 50 wind turbines off Germany's northeastern coast, once the turbines are built and ready to operate, at about 1.6 billion euros.
+Iberdrola said that the deal pegged the total value of the Baltic Eagle project - which is set to have 50 wind turbines off Germany's northeastern coast once they are built and ready to operate - at about 1.6 billion euros.
 Masdar will contribute proportionally to its stake to develop the project.

 The Spanish power giant "will control and manage the asset, providing operation and maintenance services and other corporate services" by retaining a 51% majority stake, it added.

-Masdar is a renewable energy company owned by the United Arab Emirates' sovereign wealth fund Mubadala.
+The deal is part of Iberdrola's strategy to sell stakes in its wind developments to raise cash to finance its 150 billion-euro 2020-2030 investment plan, mostly devoted to renewables and power grids.

-The deal is part of Iberdrola's strategy to sell stakes in its wind developments to raise cash to help finance its 150 billion euro 2020-2030 investment plan, mostly devoted to renewables and power grids.
+Masdar is a renewable energy company that is 43% owned by Abu Dhabi energy and utility firm Taqa TAQA.AD, 33% by sovereign wealth fund Mubadala and 24% by state oil giant ADNOC.

-Iberdrola has already struck other similar deals with large sovereign wealth funds Norway's Norges Bank Investment Management (NBIM) and Singapore's GIC.
+Reuters reported last week that Masdar was eyeing expansion in Europe, the U.S. and elsewhere.

 ($1 = 0.9047 euros)